Particle Systems arising from an anti-ferromagnetic Ising model: Thermodynamic Limit

-The next lemma gives a `duality' for $u x$.
-Here, we temporarily drop the assumption that $u \in (0,1)$.
-Let $X$ denote any configuration of {\bf a} edges not covered by dimers in the dimer configuration.
-For notational simplicity, write $\P_{\mu(u,x)}=\P(u, x ,X)$.
+We end this section with a `duality statement' which has important implications in understanding the underlying Ising model.
+For the following lemma, we drop the assumption that $u \in (0,1)$.
+Let $\mathcal{A}$ denote any configuration of {\bf a} edges not covered by dimers in the dimer configuration \begin{lemma} For $u<1/x$ and $x>0$, we have \( \nonumber \mu^{u,x}(\mathcal{A})= \mu^{1/(u x^2)}(\mathcal{A}). \) \end{lemma}